Axion-like Particle Search with a Light-Shining-Through-Walls Setup at a $\gamma$-$\gamma$ Collider: Methodology

-Our experimental configuration, shown in Fig.~\ref{fig:experimental_setup}, is built on a $\gamma$-$\gamma$ collider capable of producing high-energy $\gamma$-rays at a rate of $1.48\times10^{12}\,\mathrm{Hz}$ \cite{zhou2025estimationinversecomptonscattering}.
+Our experimental configuration, shown in Fig.~\ref{fig:experimental_setup}, is built on a $\gamma$-$\gamma$ collider capable of producing high-energy $\gamma$-rays at a rate of $1.45\times10^{12}\,\mathrm{Hz}$ \cite{zhou2025estimationinversecomptonscattering}.
+The energy and angular distributions of these $\gamma$-rays are presented in Fig.~\ref{fig:Spectrum} \cite{zhou2025estimationinversecomptonscattering}.
 After production, the photons naturally traverse the collider’s deflection magnetic field $|\vec{B}_{0}|=0.105\,\mathrm{T}$ with an effective length $L_0=1\,\mathrm{m}$, where a fraction of them convert into ALPs via the Primakoff effect.
-In order to increase the probability of photon-ALP conversion, we can add an additional magnetic field $|\vec{B}_{1}|=5\,\mathrm{T}$ with an effective length $L_0=0.2\,\mathrm{m}$ in the collider.
+In order to increase the probability of photon-ALPs conversion, we can add an additional magnetic field $|\vec{B}_{1}|=5\,\mathrm{T}$ with an effective length $L_1=0.2\,\mathrm{m}$ in the collider.
+The photon polarization is tunable to be parallel with the magnetic field.

+In the experimental setup, the beam dump is a lead cylinder of diameter $5\,\mathrm{cm}$ and thickness $17\,\mathrm{cm}$, placed along the photon propagation path to intercept the high-energy $\gamma$-rays.
+The required thickness was determined by a dedicated Geant4~11.4.0 simulation using the full beam phase-space from the $\gamma$-$\gamma$ collider ($1.45\times10^{12}\,\mathrm{Hz}$, one year of operation, $4.67\times10^{19}$ real photons).
+The simulation employs the \texttt{G4EmStandardPhysics\_option4} physics list (Livermore/Penelope electromagnetic models) and tracks all secondary particles, i.e., bremsstrahlung photons, Compton-scattered $\gamma$-rays, and Pb fluorescence X-rays, produced inside the dump.
+The expected downstream leakage rate as a function of lead thickness is summarized in Table~\ref{tab:leakage}.

+As shown in Table~\ref{tab:leakage}, at $17\,\mathrm{cm}$ the expected leakage is reduced to fewer than $0.1$ photons per year, driven entirely by the hardest part of the beam spectrum ($>600\,\mathrm{keV}$); all photons below $600\,\mathrm{keV}$ are completely absorbed.
+The Geant4 simulation further confirms that zero secondary particles exit the downstream face of the dump—all backscattered and side-scattered radiation ($\sim10^{3}$ $\gamma$/year and $\sim70\,e^{-}$/year) exits the upstream or lateral surfaces and is therefore intercepted before reaching the detector.
+Cosmic-ray backgrounds are suppressed by anti-coincidence scintillator counters surrounding the photon detector; their contribution is estimated to be negligible compared to the $<0.1\,\mathrm{event/year}$ leakage budget.
+Prior to data-taking, the magnetic field $\vec{B}_{2}$ is removed to measure the ambient photon flux for background subtraction.